-Coursework is to be completed prior to or in conjunction with the field practicum or employment experience.
-Students must earn a grade of C or better in all courses.

-SED 5120 Advanced Studies of Exceptional Child (3hr)

-SWK 5730 Advanced Practice in School Social Work (3hr)
+Plan of Study for School Social Work (MSW) Coursework is to be completed prior to or in conjunction with the field practicum.
+Students must earn a grade of C or better in all courses (and meet all MSW degree requirements).
+SED 5120 Advanced Studies of Exceptional Child (3hr) SWK 5370 Advanced Practice in School Social Work (3hr)